wasp-lang/launch-week-ticket-app/app/ai/3-plan.md

 - [x] Test login flow and ensure user info (name) is available after login

 ## 3. Landing Page
-- [ ] Create a new landing page component for Launch Week #10
-- [ ] Add prominent CTA: "Log in with GitHub"
+- [x] Add prominent CTA: "Log in with GitHub"
 - [ ] Route unauthenticated users to the landing page
 - [ ] Style the page to match the app's look and feel
 - [ ] Remove Login and Signup pages